Vegeta: Development

-When creating Vegeta, Toriyama originally intended for him to be a short-lived antagonist and second-tier character, with little influence to Dragon Ball's story, portraying him as such during his initial appearances, but the character became more popular than he had expected.
-Thus Toriyama decided to keep Vegeta in the story for longer.
+When creating Vegeta, Toriyama originally intended for him to be a short-lived antagonist and second-tier character, with little influence on Dragon Ball's story.
+Toriyama intended for Goku to simply kill him at the climax of their first battle, and portrayed him as simply and one-dimensional as he should have been, considering this.

+Despite this, the character became more popular than he had expected, and Toriyama became afraid of the backlash of killing him unceremoniously.
+Thus, Toriyama decided to keep Vegeta in the story for longer.
+Frieza, who was designed as the antagonist of a later story arc whom Vegeta would come into conflict much later in the story, was used with the secondary aim to create a reasonable "Death" for Vegeta.
+But he would be revived due to his popularity.

 He explained his surprise at the character's popularity in an interview during the release of Dragon Ball Z: Battle of Gods, "I had thought about bringing an end to [his story] as just a villain, but as I was writing, I felt that his villainous [...] warped straightforwardness was unexpectedly interesting.
 I couldn't imagine that a guy with this kind of hairstyle would become popular, and yet he'd get more votes than Goku in favorite-character polls."

 Toriyama initially harbored a dislike for Vegeta since he was created as a despicable character, but grew to like him as he considered the character's personality to be straightforward, therefore easier to write.
 He also found the character "Extremely helpful to have around".
-He also stated that when he received a lot of fan mail telling him not to kill Vegeta, he purposely did just that.
+He stated at one point when he received a lot of fan mail telling him not to kill Vegeta, he purposely did just that.
+Toriyama later named Vegeta alongside Piccolo as one of his favourite warriors in Dragon Ball, he stated he liked how they don't say anything until they want to, they have a sense of aloof superiority and that they're cool.
 After the release of Battle of Gods, Toriyama expressed interest in having Vegeta be the lead in the event of another animated feature, though he insisted this was only his intent and no decision had been made.

-Following the trend that names of members of the Saiyan race are puns on vegetables, Vegeta's name is a pun of the word vegetable itself.
+Following the trend that names of members of the Saiyan race are puns on vegetables, Vegeta's name is a pun on the word vegetable itself.